 - There may be a dietitian based at your local community health service.

 - You can use Dietitians Australia’s ‘Find an Accredited Practising Dietitian’ search function.

 Choosing a reputable weight management service

 Generally speaking, a good weight management service will:

-- encourage a balanced approach to eating, including foods from all of the core food groups and at appropriate portion sizes
+- Encourage a balanced approach to eating, including foods from all of the core food groups and in appropriate portion sizes.

-- recommend a gradual weight loss of around one to four kilograms a month to begin with, and aim for 10–20 per cent loss of total body weight in the longer term (if required)
+- Recommend a gradual weight loss of around one to 4 kilograms a month to begin with, and aim for 10 to 20% loss of total body weight in the longer term (if required).